Flat Channels to Infinity in Neural Loss Landscapes: Neuron duplication introduces lines of critical points

-The network used in this example was selected from the simulations of \autoref{fig2}.
-Specifically, it is the $d=2, r=2$ network with finite parameter norm (see inset of left plot of \autoref{app2}).
-Perturbations were performed after splitting the neuron with the negative output weight (blue arrow color in \autoref{fig2}b) at different $\gamma$ values: $\ve \theta^* \rightarrow \ve \theta^\gamma$. \autoref{fig2}b,d experiments show training convergence and trajectories of gradient flow after initializing at a point $\ve \theta^\gamma_\alpha$ near the \gammaline{}.
+The network used in \autoref{fig2}c,d was selected from the simulations of \autoref{fig2}a,b.
+Specifically, it is the $d=2, r=2$ network with finite parameter norm (see inset of left plot of \autoref{app1}).
+Perturbations were performed after splitting the neuron with the negative output weight (blue arrow color in \autoref{app2details}a) at different $\gamma$ values: $\ve \theta^* \rightarrow \ve \theta^\gamma$. \autoref{fig2}d experiments show training convergence and trajectories of gradient flow after initializing at a point $\ve \theta^\gamma_\alpha$ near the \gammaline{}.
 Specifically: $\ve \theta^{\gamma}_{\alpha} = \ve \theta^{\gamma} + \alpha \ve e_\mathrm{min}$, where $\ve e_\mathrm{min}$ is the eigenvector of the Hessian of $\ve \theta^\gamma$ with the minimum eigenvalue, and $\alpha = 10^{-7}$.
 The training procedure follows the same details as in \autoref{app:simulations2}, with the exception of using a slower ODE solver, \texttt{Heun} \citeapp{suli2003introduction}, for the early phase of the simulation.
 We chose \texttt{Heun} to obtain more trajectory steps near the \gammaline{}.
 An interesting eigenvalue repulsion phenomenon is detailed in figure \autoref{app3}.